Exafunction/codeium.nvim/README.md

 If you are seeing the `codeium` source as unused in `:CmpStatus`, make sure that `nvim-cmp` setup happens before the `windsurf.nvim` setup.

-To set a symbol for windsurf using lspkind, use the `Windsurf` keyword.
+To set a symbol for windsurf using lspkind, use the `Codeium` keyword.
 Example:

 ```lua
 cmp.setup({